oakleyp/BasicDemos/README.md

 Running without arguments will create a new SQLite database under the name `OP_PerlDemo`, insert and display the example data provided.

 **It may be necessary to run `chmod u+x output_db.pl`**

+#### Note: Due to Project 2 being a product of my first few hours' experience using perl, changes may be made in a separate branch as afterthoughts come along.